AswinBarath/100-days-of-code-challenge/README.md

 👉Solved the problem Partition list from April @Leetcode challenge

 ## Day 36

 👉Took a deep dive in generics and how much importance it provides towards the type safety of Data structures in Java language

+## Day 37

+#LeetCode# I have solved Queries on Number of Points Inside a Circle.
+                        Come and join the fun! https://leetcode.com/contest/biweekly-contest-50/problems/queries-on-number-of-points-inside-a-circle/

+## Day 38

+Solved problems based on the combo of Arrays and XOR operations

 ---